sabananana/Banana/New York bikes - Prediction/README.md

-# New York bikes III - prediction
+# New York bikes III - prediction liuhiuh liuh liuh l

 In [this project](https://github.com/quixio/quix-samples/tree/main/python/transformations/NY-Bikes-Predictions) you will see how to predict the near-future availability of bikes in New York based on current bikes and weather forecasts.